johannesjo/gnome-shell-extension-window-session-manager/README.md

 After this can either restore a previously saved session by clicking on the play icon, delete them by clicking on the x icon or update them by clicking on the save icon.

 The opened applications and windows are saved independently for each screen combination, which means that you can have a different set of applications and arrangements for each of them and also need to save them indepdently.

+# troubleshooting
+Have a look at the [troubleshooting section on the lwsm page](https://github.com/johannesjo/linux-window-session-manager).